- select the contributor at the end of the page -

 This means users can bookmark their place in the application and return to the specific view rather than the default view in your application.
 In addition, the routing module enables you to handle routing parameters such as an ID to identify a customer.

 A big part of building responsive applications that work across networks is asynchronous programming.
-Asynchronous programing uses additional threads to process longer running work without stopping the updating of the user interface.
+Asynchronous programming uses additional threads to process longer running work without stopping the updating of the user interface.
 Promises have become the de facto model for managing asynchronous work and AngularJS provides a promise model based on the popular Q library but focused on just the core features.
 This service is used throughout AngularJS and provides a simplified interface for developers working with asynchronous operations in their Angular applications.

 HTTP / AJAX